jungleistx/wolt_delivery_calculator/README.md

 - Payload **must** contain atleast the fields mentioned above.
 - `cart_value` and `delivery_distance` accepts only non-negative values.
 - `number_of_items` must be atleast 1.
 - `time` must be valid ISO-format.
+App will convert any timezone to UTC.
 > [!TIP]
 > :pencil2: Try it in terminal:
 > ```bash